 Home to me means you're safe haven, a place that feels warm and welcoming.

 How would you describe your home's personality?

-What advice can you give to aspiring journalists and writers?
+What advice can you give to aspiring artists and designers?

 The greatest advice I can give to aspiring artists and designers is to go for it!
 Anything that you want to do, you just have to figure out how to do it - so that would be figuring out the players involved in what you want to do, what has been done already, and how the work can be improved.
 I would also say have a long-term outlook on success because all overnight success is 15 years in the making.